MaxDevv/FlashySurf/README.md

 - **Non-intrusive**: Designed to integrate into your browsing without being disruptive
 - **Customizable Frequency**: Control how often flashcards appear with the settings panel
 - **Performance Reports**: Generate personalized reports identifying your weakest topic areas
+- **Gamified Economy**: Earn points for studying and spend them on breaks, skips, or visual customizations
+- **Visual Themes**: Customize your study experience with purchaseable themes like Dark Mode, Galaxy, and Cherry Blossom
+- **Referral Program**: Earn bonus points by inviting friends to study with FlashySurf

 ## 📋 Requirements